Maldives president hoping for election majority to probe China deals

 The MPD currently only has a majority with the support of its coalition partners, including The Jumhooree Party, which has been absent from votes to begin any graft investigation.

-“The president has not been getting the support and cooperation he needs,” MDP spokesman Afshan Latheef said.
+“The president has not been getting the support and cooperation he needs,” MDP spokeswoman Afshan Latheef said.

-“It’s vital that the MDP gets a majority in parliament in order to fully investigate corruption and embezzlement, to seek justice for those disappeared and murdered and to fulfill the pledges of the government,” he added.
+“It’s vital that the MDP gets a majority in parliament in order to fully investigate corruption and embezzlement, to seek justice for those disappeared and murdered and to fulfill the pledges of the government,” she added.

 The Jumhooree leader, parliament speaker Gasim Ibrahim, could not immediately be reached for comment.
 In past he has said appointing commissions to conduct inquiries is unconstitutional.